Board of Directors

 Favorite way to keep healthy: Mostly eat plant-based foods, lots of rest, regular exercise, and lots of laughing.

-Emily Gallivan, Administrative and Programs Associate
+Emily Gallivan, Programs Manager

 Emily joined the Chef Ann Foundation in February 2016 and assists with grant processing, program management, and keeping things running smoothly in the office.
 Emily believes that food is a central aspect to everyday life and all children should have access to not just food, but good healthy food and knowledge regarding that food.
 Emily received her M.A. in Food Studies where she spent time studying food through various disciplines, including business, culture, history, sustainable agriculture, and the journey food takes from production to consumption.
 She also spent time researching the potential of farm-to-school programs and agritourism connecting local farmers with consumers.
 She has experience working in a variety of small food businesses that focus on regional ingredients including restaurants, cheese shop, and distillery.